Disseminated superficial actinic porokeratosis

 How can disseminated superficial actinic porokeratosis be treated?

-There is no effective treatment for DSAP and some of the treatments that are offered may have significant side effects or may not be available on the NHS.
-Many do not make a difference to the long term outcome of the disease.
-For the majority of individuals, no treatment is required apart from sun avoidance and monitoring of lesions in case they become cancerous.
+There is no effective treatment for DSAP to date and some of the available treatments may have significant side effects or may not be available on the NHS.
+Many treatments do not make a difference to the long-term outcome of the condition.
+For most individuals, no treatment is necessary.

-However if the rash is itchy or if the appearance is troublesome, methods which have been tried in the past include the following:
+However, if the rash is itchy or if the appearance is troublesome, methods which have been tried in the past include the following:

 Self care (What can I do?)